 Working out whether you qualify for help with fees

-If you make a claim, you'll have to pay an issue fee when you start the claim and a hearing fee before the tribunal proceedings take place.
+If you make a claim, you'll have to pay an issue fee when you start the claim and a hearing fee before your claim's final hearing.
 If you think you qualify for help with fees, you'll have to make a separate application for each fee.

-If you're not sure whether you qualify for help with fees, you can fill out a 'Help with fees' application form so the tribunal manager can work it out for you.
+If you're not sure whether you qualify for help with fees, you can fill out a 'Help with fees' application form.
 Or you can use our guide to help with paying the claim fee.

 Help with fees in exceptional circumstances